 Skip to content

-Why Use Schemas?
+Why Should I Use Schemas?

 • Extensibility: Modules can add new parameters to schemas.